-On today’s date in 1922, Governor General Julian Byng struck Canada’s first pure nickel five-cent coin, which would replace the more costly silver coin.
+On today’s date in 1922, Governor-General Julian Byng struck Canada’s first pure nickel five-cent coin, which replaced the costlier silver coin that began circulating in 1858.

-Before these nickel coins were struck in the early 1920s, Canada’s five-cent pieces were smaller and thinner in size and composed of silver (in the Maritimes, they were known as “fish scales”).
+Before these nickel coins were introduced into circulation on Jan.
+3, 1920, Canada’s five-cent pieces were smaller and thinner in size and composed of silver (in some places, they were known as “fish scales”).